MLP Fusion: Towards Efficient Fine-tuning of Dense and Mixture-of-Experts Language Models: Introduction

+Meanwhile, truncated singular value decomposition (SVD) on weight matrices \cite{denton2014exploiting,wang2024svdllmtruncationawaresingularvalue} has been applied to accelerate large CNNs by leveraging the linear structure within the network to eliminate redundancy.
+However, truncated SVD has limited representational power and might lead to suboptimal performance, as it significantly reduces the dimensionality of the linear transformations in the network.
+LoRA~\cite{hu2021loralowrankadaptationlarge}, although mitigating this issue by incorporating information from the original weight matrices, does not reduce the inference cost of the fine-tuned model.
+Specifically for MoE models, various studies have introduced the concept of expert merging \cite{he2023merging,li2023merge,xue2022student,pmlr-v162-liu22k,stoica2024zipitmergingmodelsdifferent} and expert pruning \cite{lu2024expertsequalefficientexpert}, as a method to reduce the number of experts within each layer of the MoE model.

-On a separate note, although efficient attention mechanisms~\citep{DBLP:conf/iclr/KitaevKL20,DBLP:journals/corr/abs-2009-14794,chen2021skyformer} have become the mainstream methodology to accelerate the pre-training of language models, we instead focus on the feed-forward neural network (FFN) sub-layers of a pre-trained transformer, composed of two-layer multi-layer perceptrons (MLP) with a large intermediate dimension size that is usually four times larger than the hidden input size \cite{liu2019roberta,radford2019language,devlin2018bert}.
-Given the ever-increasing hidden input size of large language models, which now exceeds ten thousand \cite{touvron2023llama}, the significance of FFN sub-layers in terms of computation cost has grown substantially.
-We observe for regular natural language processing (NLP) tasks where the token sequence length is no longer than $512$, the computational cost of the MLP modules is heavier than the attention module even though the attention module has a squared complexity (detailed computation and comparison of the computational cost of the two modules are provided in \Cref{app:attn_mlp_costs}).
+On a separate note, although efficient attention mechanisms~\cite{DBLP:conf/iclr/KitaevKL20,DBLP:journals/corr/abs-2009-14794,chen2021skyformer} have become the mainstream methodology to accelerate the pre-training of language models, we instead focus on the FFN sub-layers of a pre-trained transformer.
+Given the ever-increasing hidden input size of PLMs, which now exceeds ten thousand \cite{touvron2023llama,jiang2024mixtral}, the significance of FFN sub-layers in terms of computation cost has grown substantially.
+We observe for regular NLP tasks where the token sequence length is no longer than $512$, the computational cost of the MLP modules is heavier than the attention module even though the attention module has a quadratic complexity (detailed computation and comparison of the computational cost within the two modules are provided in the supplementary material Appendix B-A).
+This disparity is even more pronounced in MoE models.